tale-toul/ocp-aws/README.md

 A playbook is created to apply some prerequisites in the cluster host.
 The playbook is **prereqs-ocp.yml**.

+In the first play a single task is used to remove the stale ssh keys in the known_hosts file that belonged to previous EC2 instances with the same hostname as the one created by the last run of terraform.

+The next play is run against the localhost.
+The first group of tasks creates a file with variables from terraform output, and loads them into ansible, finally the ssh jinja2 template is redered.

-In the first play the tasks are run against the bastion host, it serves to puposes:
+The next play is run against the bastion host, it serves to puposes:

 * Make sure the bastion is accessed before any of the other hosts in the private networks